YingLiang2/YingLiang2.github.io/README.md

 3. To successfully host a static site of your resume, the file name must be changed to `index.md`

-    1. Click the that you want to edit, in this case `resume.md`
+    1. Click the file that you want to edit, in this case `resume.md`
       ![](images/Edit_Resume_Name_1_Cropped.png)

     2. Click the Edit button which has the pencil icon.